andrewyyp/Proximal_Causal_Inference_for_Complex_Longitudinal_Studies/Proxy_relevance_violation/README.md

-Run the simulation file, there are comments inside teaching how to run.
+Run the simulation.R file, there are comments inside teaching how to run.